Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial1.md

 ## Create service principal

 To access resources secured by an Azure AD tenant, the function app uses a service principal.
 There are 3 types of Service principal: application, managed identity and legacy - this tutorial uses application.
-This principal is created in each of the tenants (publisher and consumer) and references the globally unique app object.
+This principal references a globally unique app object.
 The service principal object defines what the app can actually do in the specific tenant, who can access the app, and what resources the app can access. (https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object)

+Choose an SP NAME that is unique in your Azure Active Directory.

-Login to your Azure subscription and create your service principal using the following command (https://docs.microsoft.com/en-us/dotnet/azure/authentication):
+Login to your Azure subscription and create your service principal using the following command (https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest#az_ad_sp_create_for_rbac):

 ```
-az ad sp create-for-rbac --sdk-auth
+az ad sp create-for-rbac --name <SP NAME> --sdk-auth --role owner --scope '/subscriptions/<subscriptionId>/resourceGroups/rg-tutorial'
 ```

 The service principal information is displayed as JSON.